-Vision loss.
-Eye protection is required when operating unit.
-Failure to wear appropriate eye protection could result in vision loss or serious injury.
-(000407)
+Vision Loss.
+Eye protection is required to avoid spray from spark plug hole when cranking engine.
+Failure to do so could result in vision loss.

 Moving Parts.
 Keep clothing, hair, and appendages away from moving parts.
 Failure to do so could result in death or serious injury.